 Thermal shock is more detrimental to older roofs, because they weaken the roof’s surface more, making it vulnerable to moisture build-up.
 That’s why it’s important to invest in quality roofing materials for your roof replacement and have older roofs inspected once or twice a year.

 Summer storms are a big thing that occurs in the southern states.
 Summer thunderstorms bring in strong winds and excessive rain, which are likely to cause damage to your roof.
 We suggest inspecting your roof after any summer storm, so you do not have any unexpected problems that go unnoticed.
 After a summer storm, you should look for missing or damaged shingles, gutter blockage, and damp patches when inspecting your roof.

 You will also know if you have any issues with your roof after a storm by examining your attic.
 When looking over your attic, look for sunlight coming from the roof and damp areas because those will be a sign you have suffered storm damage.
 Call a roofing company quickly if you notice these issues so they can provide same day roof patching to prevent further damage to your home.

 Perimeter Roofing Takes Care of Roofs

-Here at Perimeter Roofing, we specialize in roof replacement and roof repair in Nashville TN, Orlando FL, Raleigh NC, Auburn AL, and multiple locations in Georgia.
+Here at Perimeter Roofing, we specialize in roof replacement and roof repair in Nashville TN, Orlando FL, Auburn AL, and multiple locations in Georgia.
 Before the summer heat approaches, have our team come out and do a thorough roof inspection and roof maintenance.
 We are highly experienced roofing professionals who are more than happy to help you get through the summer.
 Contact us today to schedule your free roof inspection!